10 Effective Ways to Improve Memory Power of a Child

 Seeing your little one grow up is fun for parents.
 Those moments are fun and exciting and something you will remember all your life.
-As your kid grows he begins to speak his first words, learns to colour, and plays with you and other kids…and what not.
+As your kid grows he begins to speak his first words, learns to colour, and plays with you and other kids, and whatnot.
 But as other aspects of the world start dawning upon him, you will notice that your child does not remember things well or tends to forget something that was just taught to him.
 Improving memory in children needs to begin from an early age so that it can be beneficial for him later in life.
+Environmental stimulation, interaction with parents, and playful activities are important for the growth of neurons and proliferation of synapses and dendrites.

 Rarely can anyone recall the events from their lives when they were kids.
 This is medically called “childhood amnesia” and it is purely because of the brain’s inability to form long-lasting neural circuits at that age.
 This is why kids have to be told to do the simplest tasks multiple times.